 “It really is an experience of a lifetime to attend Repton and is very much worth applying for a bursary if you are in need of one to gain such experience – I highly recommend it.”
 (Bursary Winner, 2018)

 If you would like to apply for a LSA CA Classics Summer School Bursary for 2019 then please read the Summer School Bursary Guidelines 2019 and fill in this Bursary Application Form.
-The deadline for applications is 1st March 2019.
+PLEASE NOTE: the deadline for applications has been extended to 8th March 2019.
+Please feel free to display or send your students or friends the Bursaries 2019 poster

 This year we are asking students to respond to the following statement in 800 to 1000 words: